 Obstructive sleep apnea in children

-In children, enlarged tonsils or adenoids, some dental conditions (such as a large overbite), obesity, and some birth defects (such as an abnormally small lower jaw) can cause obstructive sleep apnea.
+In children, enlarged tonsils or adenoids Enlarged Tonsils and Adenoids in Children The tonsils and adenoids may enlarge (become bigger) because of an infection or other cause or may be large at birth.
+Enlargement of the tonsils and adenoids is common among children and typically... read more , some dental conditions (such as a large overbite), obesity Obesity in Adolescents Obesity is defined as a body mass index (BMI) equal to or greater than the 95th percentile for age and gender.
+Although genetics and some disorders cause obesity, most adolescent obesity results... read more , and some birth defects (such as an abnormally small lower jaw) can cause obstructive sleep apnea.
 Seasonal allergies that cause significant nasal congestion can worsen sleep apnea.

-Almost all affected children snore.
+Most affected children snore.
 Other sleep symptoms may include restless sleep and sweating at night.
 Some children wet the bed.
 Daytime symptoms may include mouth breathing, morning headache, and problems concentrating.
-Learning and some behavior problems (such as hyperactivity, impulsivity, and aggression) are often common symptoms of severe obstructive sleep apnea in children.
+Learning and some behavior problems (such as hyperactivity) are often common symptoms of severe obstructive sleep apnea in children.
 Children may also have growth delays.
 Excessive daytime sleepiness is less common in children than among adults with obstructive sleep apnea.

 Central sleep apnea

-Central sleep apnea, a much rarer type of sleep apnea, is caused by a problem with the control of breathing in the part of the brain called the brain stem.
+Central sleep apnea is rare, compared to obstructive sleep apnea.
+It is caused by a problem with the control of breathing in the part of the brain called the brain stem.
 Normally, the brain stem is very sensitive to changes in the blood level of carbon dioxide (a by-product of the body's normal chemical reactions).
 When carbon dioxide levels are high, the brain stem signals the respiratory muscles to breathe deeper and faster to remove carbon dioxide through exhalation, and vice versa.
-In central sleep apnea, the brain stem is less sensitive to changes in the carbon dioxide level.
-As a consequence, people who have central sleep apnea breathe less deeply and more slowly than normal.
+In central sleep apnea, the brain stem does not respond appropriately to changes in the carbon dioxide level.
+As a consequence, during sleep, people who have central sleep apnea may have pauses in their breathing or may breathe less deeply and more slowly than normal.